Free generator inspection checklist

 What is a generator inspection checklist?

 A generator inspection checklist is a structured list of tasks and checks to perform before operating a generator.
 It helps operators, electricians and site supervisors confirm that the generator is mechanically sound, electrically safe, properly earthed and compliant before it is put under load.
-The checklist should be completed before each use or at the start of each shift and is a key preventive measure to catch faults, such as fluid leaks, damaged cables or tripped breakers - before they create a safety incident or equipment failure.
+The checklist should be completed before each use or at the start of each shift and is a key preventive measure to catch faults, such as fluid leaks, damaged cables or tripped breakers, before they create a safety incident or equipment failure.

 Generator inspections are required on most Australian construction, mining and industrial sites and align with obligations under WHS legislation, AS/NZS 3000 (wiring rules), AS/NZS 3760 (test and tag) and site-specific electrical safety management plans.
+Generators present both electrical and mechanical hazards including electrocution from faulty earthing or damaged cables, fire from fuel leaks or overheating, carbon monoxide poisoning from exhaust in enclosed spaces, and noise exposure.
+A thorough pre-use inspection addresses all of these risk categories in a single structured process.

 Benefits of using this generator inspection checklist